 With such a striking look you might be wondering what you can pair it with.
 Of course, the choice is yours, but we’d advise to keep it simple.
 Steer clear of any hard or heavy eye makeup, unless you’re going deliberately gothic.

 Keep your complexion dewy with a light BB cream or tinted moisturiser to reduce any redness on the skin.
-Finish with a light shimmering highlighter on your cheekbones, brow arch, center of the nose, inner corners of the eyes and cupids bow.
-This will emphasize your features, and also add to the natural radiant effect.
+Finish with a light shimmering highlighter on your cheekbones, brow arch, the centre of the nose, inner corners of the eyes and cupids bow.
+This will emphasise your features, and also add to the natural radiant effect.